Xinyi-Ding/Scolarly-Net/Documents/Design.md

 # PSD Project Design
+## Table of Contents
+- **[Introduction](#introduction)** - Overview of the document's purpose, intended audience, and scope.
+  - [Purpose](#purpose) - The primary objectives and goals of the project.
+  - [Intended Users](#intended-users) - The target audience for the product or system.
+  - [Product Scope](#product-scope) - The boundaries and extent of the product's capabilities.
+- **[System Overview](#system-overview)** - A high-level summary of the system's components and interactions.
+  - [Key Components](#key-components) - Major parts that make up the system.
+  - [System Interaction](#system-interaction) - How the system's components work together.
+- **[High-level design of an end-to-end solution](#high-level-design-of-an-end-to-end-solution)** - A broad view of the system's architecture and its interaction with external components.
+  - [System Architecture Overview](#system-architecture-overview) - A diagram or description of the system's structure.
+  - [Component Interaction](#component-interaction) - Details on how individual components of the system interact.
+  - [Scalability and Flexibility](#scalability-and-flexibility) - The system's ability to grow and adapt to future requirements.
+  - [Security and Compliance](#security-and-compliance) - Measures taken to protect data and ensure regulatory compliance.
+  - [User Experience](#user-experience) - Considerations for the end-user's interaction with the system.
+  - [Deployment Strategy](#deployment-strategy) - The approach for rolling out the system to users.
+- **[Architectural Design](#architectural-design)** - Detailed information about the system's architecture and technological framework.
+  - [Technology Stack Architecture](#technology-stack-architecture) - The set of technologies used in the system.
+  - [Component Architecture](#component-architecture) - The internal structure and design of individual system components.
+- **[Requirements Analysis](#requirements-analysis)** - Examination of user needs and system requirements to guide the design.
+  - [Paper Details Extraction (Topic/Keyword/Author/Reference)](#paper-details-extraction) - Methods for extracting and analyzing academic paper details.
+  - [Topic Connection](#topic-connection) - Techniques for identifying relationships between different research topics.
+  - [Author Relationship](#author-relationship) - Analysis of connections among various authors and their collaborations.
+  - [Reference Tree](#reference-tree) - A visual or structural representation of references and citations among papers.
+  - [User Defined Filter and Search](#user-defined-filter-and-search) - Customizable search and filtering features for users.
+- **[Design Details](#design-details)** - In-depth discussion of the design choices and implementation specifics.
+  - [Paper Details Extraction (Topic/Keyword/Author/Reference)](#paper-details-extraction-1) - Detailed design of the feature for extracting key paper details.
+  - [Topic Connection](#topic-connection-1) - Design considerations for mapping the relationships between topics.
+  - [Author Relationship](#author-relationship-1) - How the system models and represents author networks.
+  - [Reference Tree](#reference-tree-1) - The approach for constructing and displaying reference trees.
+  - [User Defined Filter and Search](#user-defined-filter-and-search-1) - Design of the system's search and filter capabilities.
+- **[Data Model](#data-model)** - The structure and organization of data within the system.
+  - [Entities](#entities) - The main data entities and their attributes.
+  - [Associative Tables](#associative-tables) - The use of associative tables to manage relationships between entities.
+  - [Data Model Diagram](#data-model-diagram) - A graphical representation of the data model and its relationships.
+- **[Test Plan](#test-plan)** - Outline of the testing strategies and objectives.
+  - [Test Object](#test-object) - The specific focus of testing efforts and activities.
+- **[Test Environment](#test-environment)** - The setup and conditions under which testing is conducted.
+  - [Hardware Environment](#hardware-environment) - The physical equipment used for testing.
+  - [Software Environment](#software-environment) - The software configurations and platforms involved in testing.
+  - [Network Environment](#network-environment) - The network settings and conditions under which testing is conducted.
+- **[Test Strategy](#test-strategy)** - The overarching approach to testing, including methodologies and standards.
+  - [CI Test](#ci-test) - Continuous integration testing practices and procedures.
+  - [Unit Test](#unit-test) - Unit testing methodologies and their implementation.
+- **[Test Process](#test-process)** - The step-by-step procedure followed during the testing phase.

 ## Introduction
 ### Purpose
 The system aims to provide a platform for academic literature research and analysis to meet the needs of a wide range of users including students, academics, government agencies and companies.
 The system can be used in scenarios of in-depth literature review, academic research validation, policy analysis and industry-specific research.
 In addition, the system integrates search functions, data analysis tools and visualisation capabilities designed to simplify the research process, enhance the organisation of information and support evidence-based decision-making in various fields.